Guidance and information on Newly Qualified Teacher induction within Kensington and Chelsea and Westminster City Council

 To register an NQT for induction, or if you have any questions about the registration process or would like a copy of the NQT Service Level Agreement (SLA), please contact firstname.lastname@example.org.

 Qualified Teacher Status (QTS)

-All NQTs should be registered using NQT Manager, the secure on-line NQT registration and reporting system.
+All NQTs should be registered on the NQT Manager website, the secure on-line NQT registration and reporting system.
 There are step by step user guides on the site, and a helpdesk available for technical queries during business hours.

 To register an NQT for induction, a school or institution’s details must first be recorded on the NQT Manager system.

-The LA will review the registration and authorise NQT for induction, or will request further information, arranging a ‘suitability for induction visit’ for new schools if required.
+The local authority will review the registration and authorise NQT for induction, or will request further information, arranging a ‘suitability for induction visit’ for new schools if required.

 NQT Service Level Agreement

-By registering an NQT for induction with either the Royal Borough of Kensington and Chelsea or Westminster City Council schools agree to the terms and conditions of the relevant NQT Service Level Agreement which is available on request.
+By registering an NQT for induction with either Kensington and Chelsea or Westminster City Council, schools agree to the terms and conditions of the relevant NQT Service Level Agreement which is available on request.

 To purchase either the statutory induction service or to book any training events, your school will need to be registered on the Services to Schools website.
 Please contact email@example.com to register.